Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 User profile functionality is very limited:
 No statistics on cards owned
 No history of transactions
-No way to track progress (Percent of cards from pack owned) While I don't think it's a pressing matter, the endpoint naming isn't consistent across the API:
+No way to track progress (Percent of cards from pack owned)

-A similar problem happens for /users/{user_id}/open_packs/{pack_name}/{pack_quantity} where I can "open" a negative number of packs and they get added to my inventory.
-This circumnavigates the entire coin system so the exploit above isn't even required.

-The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
-For instance battle.py, collection.py, display.py could use a small documentation touch up.